pythianLopez/Zabbix-Windows-NTFS-MountPoints-Template/README.md

 * Import the template file *OSWindowsNTFSMountPoints.xml* to the Zabbix System
 ![Import Template](images/importTemplate.png?raw=true "Title")

-* Asign the Template to the needed hosts, Could take within an a hour to start to show data
+* Assign the Template to the needed hosts, Could take within an a hour to start to show data

 ## Description

-* The powershell script gets the non letter mountpoints and generates a JSON output with that information
+* The PowerShell script gets the nonletter mount points and generates a JSON output with that information
 * The Zabbix template uses LLD to parse and run the script and parse the template using Discovery feature

 ## Items Added

 Graphs
-This template creates Graph for the discovered disks
+This template creates a Graph for the discovered disks
 ![Graphs](images/graphTemplate.png?raw=true "Title")

 Data